mukeshpanchal27/plugin-check/readme.txt

 = 1.3.0 =

+* Enhancement - Added new checks for Plugin Header fields: missing plugin description, missing plugin version and invalid plugin version.
+* Enhancement - New check for validation of donate link in the readme file.
+* Enhancement - Increased severity for wrong Plugin Requires.
+* Enhancement - Added check Restrict parse_str() without second argument.
+* Enhancement - New check for Disallow usage of HEREDOC and NOWDOC.
+* Enhancement - Added acronyms allowed in Trademark checks.
+* Enhancement - Added option in CLI to add low severity errors and warnings.
 * Enhancement - Change error type for License check error codes.
 * Enhancement - Always use prefixed tables during runtime check requests.
 * Enhancement - Created a new class for checking licenses.